 We seek to shift the landscape around gender parity, meaningfully challenge outdated stereotypes and increase the number of women stepping up to lead.
 We do this by providing dynamic training, bespoke coaching and personalised mentoring.

-Flaming Leadership are a team who develop and deliver in-house, online and residential retreat programmes for business, education and social systems.
+Flaming Leadership are a team who develop and deliver in-house, online and residential retreat programmes for business and education.
 From start to finish we work closely with our clients to identify their needs, ensuring that significant change can be implemented and sustained as we go forwards.

 Because the most important thing in our work is Gender Parity, Inclusivity and Diversity, our workshops and coaching is for anyone and everyone.
 Nobody is excluded.